vanzan01/elden-ring-interactive-guide/README.md

-# Vanzans Elden Ring Interactive Guide
+# Elden Ring Interactive Guide

 ## Overview

-The Vanzans Elden Ring Interactive Guide is a comprehensive, interactive web application designed to help players navigate the complex world of Elden Ring.
+The Elden Ring Interactive Guide is a comprehensive, interactive web application designed to help players navigate the complex world of Elden Ring.
 This guide focuses on a Greatsword Vagabond build using the Flamberge with Flaming Strike, but the progression tracking is useful for any build.

 ## Features